amrlabib/javascript-essentials/hoisting.md

 ### Hoisting is scoped:

-variables are hoisted in it's own execution scope, if a variable is hoisted inside a function it will be hoisted at the top of the function implementation, in another word it will be hoisted in its own local scope.
+Variables are hoisted in it's own execution scope, a local scope declared variable will be hoisted locally, while a global scope declared variable will be hoisted globally.

 ---